brisa-build/brisa/docs/api-reference/compiler-apis/compileWC.md

 ## Outside Bun.js

 This function is intended to be used within the [Bun](https://bun.sh/) runtime, as it uses the [Bun transpiler](https://bun.sh/docs/api/transpiler) to convert TSX to JS.
-However, if you want to use it in other environments, such as Node.js or in the browser, you can do so, but you will need to transpile the TSX to JS beforehand, for example with [`@swc/wasm-web`](https://swc.rs/docs/usage/wasm).
+However, if you want to use it in other environments, such as Node.js, Deno or in the browser, you can do so, but you will need to transpile the TSX to JS beforehand, for example with [`@swc/wasm-web`](https://swc.rs/docs/usage/wasm).

 > [!IMPORTANT]
 >